Global Trade Item Number (GTIN) – GS1 India

 • GS1–128 – GS1-128 Barcodes are the barcodes mainly used for the shipping process among retailers.
 These barcodes are the standard barcodes that provide a lot of data and also the meaning of data throughout the supply chain.

-• EAN (European Article Number) – EAN are the barcode numbers generated by a standardised body known as GS1.
+• EAN (European Article Number) – EAN (European Article Number) is the barcode numbers generated by a standardized body known as GS1.
 The barcodes are used to identify the products in the supply chain and help you to sell on various e-commerce platforms.
 It is usually 8 or 13 digits long, and globally accepted.

 • UPC – UPC (Universal Product Code) are the barcode numbers that help identify a product, uniquely.
-They are most commonly used in Inventory Management, and they also help in minimising the errors in order fulfilment.
+They are most commonly used in Inventory Management, and they also help in minimizing errors in order fulfillment.

 • QR Code: QR code (Quick Response Code) is a two-dimensional Barcode that can be easily read with the help of a digital device.
 They are used to track the information of the products in a supply chain and also used in marketing & advertising campaigns.